Godzilla vs. Megaguirus

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Kiriko and G-Graspers get authorization to deploy the Dimension Tide weapon against Godzilla.
 She commits to her plan for revenge, accepting whatever risks come with the experimental technology., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, Megaguirus attacks and severely wounds Godzilla, draining his energy.
 The G-Graspers' base is destroyed.
 Team members are killed.
 Kiriko realizes her vendetta has cost innocent lives and created a monster possibly worse than Godzilla.
-Her failure is complete., illustrates the protagonist at their lowest point.
+Her failure is complete., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Kiriko realizes Godzilla and Megaguirus will fight each other - she doesn't need to destroy Godzilla herself, just enable the confrontation and use the Dimension Tide strategically at the right moment.
 She lets go of personal revenge for tactical wisdom., demonstrating the transformation achieved throughout the journey.